-5 We now evaluate the performance and reliability of the proposed AR recognition method by measuring the classification accuracy (as defined in Section 2.3).
+We now evaluate the performance and reliability of the proposed AR recognition method by measuring the classification accuracy (as defined in Section 2.3).
 Tables 3, 4 and 5 summarize the classification accuracy of our method for the CAM5.1 climate model at different horizontal resolutions as well as for the MERRA-2 reanalysis product.

-Training accuracy measures how well the model learns from training data (25% of dataset), i.e. "ground truth" data labeled with ARs and non-ARs.
-Testing accuracy measures how well the method performs on a "held out" dataset (75% of dataset).
+Training accuracy measures how well the model learns from training data, i.e. "ground truth" data labeled with ARs and non-ARs.
+Testing accuracy measures how well the method performs on a "held out" dataset.